“Would I rather be feared or loved? Easy, both. I want people to be afraid of how much they love me”. – Michael Scott.

-One pointed it out that removing both the I’s would make it NDA (National Democratic Alliance).
-A lot of users labelled it as “politically-driven” as well.
+One pointed out that removing both the I’s would make it NDA (National Democratic Alliance).
+A lot of users labeled it as “politically-driven” as well.

 Though the intent of the advertising brand was simple – to reiterate the importance of combating iodine deficiency by consuming iodized salt, few users were offended by the way it was presented.

 Imagine the pressure on the media house and brand manager who had the guts to run such a campaign.
-It is indeed a really bold move to change the look of a newspaper which people look forward to reading every morning.
+It is indeed a bold move to change the look of a newspaper that people look forward to reading every morning.

 To me, the campaign was extremely creative.
-Have you executed an advertisement like this which is one of its kind in your career?
+Have you executed an advertisement like this that is one of its kind in your career?